oliviakoski/windfinder/README.md

 Energy Laboratory's WIND Toolkit dataset.
 This project was completed during the Insight Data Engineering Fellowship in early 2020.

-Users can view top average wind speeds across the U.S. Data from wind speeds at typical turbine height of 100 meters.
+Users can view top average wind speeds across the U.S. Data from hourly wind speed measurements at a typical turbine height of 100 meters.
 Speeds are averaged from multiple daily measurements across the U.S at a spatial resolution or 2 km x 2 km.
 The top average wind speed sites are visualized on a map using Tableau.

 ![Screenshot](docs/windfinder-frontend.png)